reeddunkle/Codjo/Talking_Points/Optimizing_Part1.md

 During the code review I went over how much time the function requires, and I used the terms "time complexity", and "runtime".
 These describe the same thing.

-To measure its time complexity, we talked about it responds to inputs of different sizes.
+To measure time complexity, we talked about how the algorithm responds to inputs of different sizes.

 If the input is `"1234554321"`, it's length is 10: `len(text) == 10`.